 |Sabrina Lake - Ridge Hill Farm|

 Baker established the Massachusetts Institute of Cookery and the Ridge Hill Laboratories to study and teach his Pure Food principles.
 Although he was considered an eccentric, Baker was not the only one promoting such ideas.
-In fact, his interests in public health, women’s education, and scientific methodology were similar to other progressive movements then being initiated in and around Boston at this time.
+In fact, his interests in public health, women’s education, and scientific methodology were similar to other progressive movements being initiated in and around Boston at this time.

 Wellesley College, located two miles north of Baker’s estate, opened in 1875.
 When its first class graduated four years later, comprising only eighteen students, the school was already attracting national attention.
 “The college (teaches) the natural method of instruction," reported the New York Times.
 “The textbook is well enough a guide, but the physics are taught by laboratory process; botany is taught by the constant use of the microscope, biology is taught by the analysis of living specimens, and…chemistry is studied as far as possible by practical methods.”3